 Ordinarily, an object lasts no longer than the program that creates it.
 In this context, persistence is the ability of an object to record its state so that the object can be reproduced in the future, even in another runtime environment.
-To provide persistence for objects, we can adopt a technique called object serialization, where the internal data structures of an object is mapped to a serialized representation that can be sent, stored, and retrieved by other applications.
+In order to provide persistence for objects, a technique called object serialization is used where the internal data structures of an object is mapped to a serialized representation that can be sent, stored, and retrieved by other applications.
 Through object serialization, the object can be shared outside the address space of an application by other application programs.
 A persistent object might store its state in a file or a database, which is then used to restore the object in a different runtime environment.
-The object serialization technique is one of the built-in features of Java and is used extensively in Java to support object storage and object transmission.
-There are currently three common forms of object serialization implementation in C++ [23]:
+There are currently three common forms of implementing object serialization in C++ [32]:

 - Java Model: The Java serialization model stores all non-transient member data and functions for a serializable object by default.
 User can change the default behavior by overriding the object's readObject() and writeObject() methods, which specify the behaviors for serialization and deserialization of the object, respectively.
-This behavior can be emulated in C++ by ensuring that each serializable object implements two methods: one for serialization and another for deserialization. - HPC++ Model: HPC++ [24] is a C++ library and a set of tools being developed by the HPC++ Consortium to support a standard model for portable parallel C++ programming.
-The serialization model was originally introduced in HPC++ to share objects in a network environment to facilitate parallel and distributed computing.
-Every serializable object declares a global function to be its friend.
-The runtime environment then uses this global function to access an object's internal state to serialize or deserialize it.
-In C++, a class can declare an individual function as a friend, and this friend function has access to the class' private members without itself being a member of that class.
+This behavior can be emulated in C++ by ensuring that each serializable object implements two methods: one for serialization and another for deserialization. - HPC++ Model: Every serializable object declares a global method to be its friend.
+The runtime environment then uses this global method to access an object's internal state to serialize or describing it.
+This technique is effectively used in HPC++ [6]. - Template Factory Model: A template is defined for each object type by the template factory.
+For serialization, the runtime environment can invoke the serialization method setX() of each object to write out the state of the object to a stream.
+For deserialization, the type of an object needs to be obtained from its stream representation first.
+A template of the object then is created by the template factory based on the object type.
+Subsequently, the internal states of the object can be accessed from the stream with getX() method.
+Such template factory based serialization model is used in Java Beans [18].

-Template Factory Model: The template factory based serialization model is used in Java Beans [25], and this model can be emulated in C++.
-A template is defined for each object type by a template factory.
-For serialization, the runtime environment can invoke the serialization method setX() of each object to write the state of the object to a stream.
-For deserialization, the type of an object needs to be obtained from its byte stream representation first.
-A template of the object then can be created by the template factory based on the object type.
-Subsequently, the internal states of the object needs to be accessed from the stream with getX() method.
-Since a template of the object can be created based on its type and the template usually already includes some member data and methods, the setX() method only need to write the member data that are not defined in the template.
-This is the major difference between the template factory model and the Java model, whose writeObject() method accesses all the member data and methods.
+In the online data access system, object serialization is supported via a technique that is similar to the Template Factory Model.
+In OpenSees system, a Domain object is a container responsible for holding all the components of the finite element model, i.e. the Node, Element, Constraint, and Load objects.

-In the engineering data access system, object serialization is supported via a technique that is similar to the Template Factory Model.
-In the OpenSees system, a Domain object is a container responsible for holding all the components of the finite element model, i.e. the Node, Element, Constraint, and Load objects [6].
-For other object-oriented finite element programs, class that is used for this purpose may use different names, such as NAP [26], LocalDB [27], Partition [28], FE\Model [29], Model [30], and Domain [31].
+The class that is used for this purpose goes by many different names: NAP [12], LocalDB [24], Partition [31], FE_Model [19], Model [2], and Domain [36].
 The functionality of the Domain class can be divided into two categories.
 One is responsible for adding components to the Domain object; and the other is for accessing the Domain components.

-In the OpenSees system, all the modeling classes (Domain, Node, Element, Constraint, and Load, etc.), and Numerical classes (Matrix, Vector, ID, and Tensor, etc.) share a common superclass called MovableObject, which defines two member functions: sendSelf() and recvSelf().
+In OpenSees system, all the modeling classes (Domain, Node, Element, Constraint, and Load, etc.), and Numerical classes (Matrix, Vector, ID, and Tensor, etc.) share a common super-class named MovableObject.
+Theses classes also have two member functions: sendSelf() and recvSelf().
 The sendSelf() method is responsible for writing the state of the object so that the corresponding recvSelf() method can restore it.
 The typical mechanism for saving the object's state can be invoked by using a Channel object to send out all its member fields and other selected information.
-The Channel class is implemented in OpenSees to construct a communication channel with remote processes, which could be a remote application, a file system or a database system.
-For instance, the DB\Datastore class (shown in Fig. 3), which is a subclass of Channel, can be utilized to construct a communication channel with a database.
+The Channel class is implemented in OpenSees to take care of the communication with remote processes, which could be a file system or a database.
+For instance, the DB_Datastore class (shown in Figure 3), which is a subclass of Channel, can be utilized to construct a communication channel with a database.